hashicorp/terraform-provider-aws/website/docs/r/ecr_lifecycle_policy.html.markdown

 * `repository` - (Required) Name of the repository to apply the policy.
 * `policy` - (Required) The policy document.
 This is a JSON formatted string.
 See more details about [Policy Parameters](http://docs.aws.amazon.com/AmazonECR/latest/userguide/LifecyclePolicies.html#lifecycle_policy_parameters) in the official AWS docs.

+~> **NOTE:** The AWS ECR API seems to reorder rules based on `rulePriority`.
+If you define multiple rules that are not sorted ascending in the TF code will be flagged for recreation every `terraform plan`.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: